 Espresso requires what is called an Espresso Grind.
 This is a type of fine grind that produces the flavors that many people adore and love in espressos.
 Making espresso coffee at home becomes difficult because achieving this grind is not easy.

 Most home made grinders can’t seem to achieve this level of grind.
-If you want your beans to have the fine grind we keep talking about, just by them firm a pro/reputable roaster as they will ensure that you get the right grind.
+If you want your beans to have the fine grind we keep talking about, just by them from a pro/reputable roaster as they will ensure that you get the right grind.
 In addition, they might ask for the machine type or purpose so as to tailor it to your needs.

 Seek the Crema